The Penrose limit of the Weyl double copy: Background

 Another widely used formulation of the classical double copy is the Weyl double copy \cite{Luna:2018dpt,Godazgar:2020zbv}, which is formulated in terms of the Weyl spinor $\Psi_{ABCD}$ and the Maxwell field strength spinor $f_{AB}$, instead of the metric and gauge potential.
 The Weyl double copy relation is

 This version of the classical double copy has the advantage of not manifestly privileging a certain choice of coordinates on the gravity side, and of working with the gauge-invariant field strength on the gauge side\footnote{However, in order to interpret the Maxwell field strength and the scalar as living on a flat background (as was initially the case in the double copy literature), we need a well-defined map from the curved spacetime to a flat spacetime.
 In the case of pp-waves, which are type N, and the most general vacuum type D solution (Plebanski-Demianski), \cite{Luna:2018dpt} uses the fact that a (double-)Kerr-Schild form is available to obtain such a map.}.
-In addition, it was argued in \cite{Luna:2018dpt} that whenever a Kerr-Schild double copy exists, there is a compatible Weyl double copy.
+Moreover, it was argued in \cite{Luna:2018dpt} that whenever a Kerr-Schild double copy exists in addition to the Weyl double copy, both formulations are compatible.
 When appropriately scaled, the relation between the Weyl double copy $f_{AB}$, $S$ satisfying \eqref{WeylDCRelation} and the Kerr-Schild double copy $A_{\mu}$, $\phi$ satisfying \eqref{eqn:KSmetric} and \eqref{eqn:KSgauge} is simply

 The Weyl spinor for a generic spacetime is constrained to be fully symmetric in its indices.
 In four dimensions, fully symmetric spinorial objects can always be written as the symmetrized outer products of single-index spinors